about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 - **[RxJS](https://github.com/reactivex/rxjs)** (Reactive Extensions)
 - **[Zone.js](https://github.com/angular/zone.js)**
 - **[Core-JS](https://github.com/zloirock/core-js)** (Polyfills)

+You'll find most of them also listed in the Setup & Deployment Guide on [angular.io](https://angular.io/guide/npm-packages).

 > **Npm fundamentals:** Additional development tools should be added/installed with `npm i -D <package-name>`.
 Packages listet in `dependencies` contribute source code which is going to be bundled and deployed with our application.
 These deps should be added with `npm i <package-name>`.